airalab/robonomics-wiki/docs/en/zigbee2-mqtt.md

 ## Pairing device

-Then you need to pair your sensor.
-Usually you need just long press the power button until it starts to blink (zigbee2MQTT must be launched).
-After sensor connects you will see the message like:
+The most common way to switch a device to connect mode is to hold its power button.
+For lamps one may switch them on|off for 5 times.
+The zigbee2MQTT should be launched.
+When a device connects, you should see a message like:

 ```
 Zigbee2MQTT:info  2022-07-29 14:44:39: Successfully interviewed '0x00158d0003eeeacf', device has successfully been paired
 ```
 And a lot of additional data about this sensor.
-Remember ID of sensor - in example `0x00158d0003eeeacf`.
+Remember ID of the sensor - in this example `0x00158d0003eeeacf`.

 Now you should see this sensor with ID in your Home Assistant WebUI.
 Go to `settings` -> `Devices & Services` -> `Devices`:

 <robo-wiki-picture src="home-assistant/mqtt-devices.jpg" />

-> After adding all sensors, you could stop program and open configuration file again and set `permit_join: false`, if you don't want to give ability to add other sensors.
+> After adding all the sensors, you can stop program and open configuration file again to set and set `permit_join: false`, if you don’t want to add any more devices.

 Then lets make a service.
 Create the file: